 Veterinary Office Managers are typically responsible for coordinating and overseeing all office administration procedures such as those listed above.
 They schedule veterinary appointments, bill pet owners, order office supplies as needed, and supervise veterinary receptionists and other office staff.

 Veterinary Practice Managers are responsible for overseeing staff management and client relations.
-They may, on occasion handle animals however their role primarily involves juggling a wide range of duties and responsibilities including financial reporting, accounts receivable, income reconciliation, credit, accounts payable, inventory, budgeting, and to some extent setting fees, patient medical records oversight and management, client communication, education, interaction, grief protocol, patient, staff comfort, and community involvement (such as participation in fundraising and charity events).
+They may, on occasion handle animals, however, their role primarily involves juggling a wide range of duties and responsibilities including financial reporting, accounts receivable, income reconciliation, credit, accounts payable, inventory, budgeting, and to some extent setting fees, patient medical records oversight and management, client communication, education, interaction, grief protocol, patient, staff comfort, and community involvement (such as participation in fundraising and charity events).

 Veterinary Assistants provide support to veterinarians, as well as veterinary technicians.
-Depending on State regulations and the veterinary practice itself, these professionals perform many essential tasks throughout a typical day which may include: feeding, weighing, and taking the temperature of animals, giving medication or immunizations, cleaning cages, or providing nursing care to animals before and after surgery, maintaining and sterilizing surgical instruments and equipment, cleaning examination and operating rooms, helping provide emergency first aid to sick or injured animals, routine laboratory tests and x-rays, feeding animals and collecting samples such as blood, urine, or tissue for testing.
+Depending on State regulations and the veterinary practice itself, these professionals perform many essential tasks throughout a typical day which may include: feeding, weighing, and taking the temperature of animals, giving medication or immunizations, cleaning cages, providing nursing care to animals before and after surgery, maintaining and sterilizing surgical instruments and equipment, cleaning examination and operating rooms, helping provide emergency first aid to sick or injured animals, routine laboratory tests and x-rays, feeding animals, and collecting samples such as blood, urine, or tissue for testing.

-Veterinary Technicians play a vital role in providing veterinarians with the support and information they need to diagnosis their patient's conditions.
+Veterinary Technicians play a vital role in providing veterinarians with the support and information they need to diagnose their patient's conditions.
 Depending on the Sate and the practice, technicians may perform the following duties within the veterinary practice: assist veterinarians, monitor vital signs, obtain blood, stool, and other samples, test blood, stool, and other samples, take x-rays, prepare animals for surgery, perform dental procedures, provide emergency first aid, restrain animals during exams, administer anesthesia, administer medications and vaccines, and treatments prescribed by the veterinarian.

 Veterinary Technician Specialist